The Currency is the Problem

 That is what inflation actually is.

-Not higher prices, weaker currency.
+Not higher prices.
+Weaker currency.

 Governments borrow, central banks print, and debt grows, which forces the government to borrow again, the central bank to print, and the cycle continues.